Bring Up Nebraska / Community Well-Being

 Often though, when we’re talking about community well-being, we’re referring to the communities that have committed to becoming environments where well-being characteristics can thrive among its population.
 The Bring Up Nebraska initiative supports these communities with the financial and knowledge resources needed to cultivate the good life for all of Nebraska’s children.

 Bring Up Nebraska communities include a community-owned collaboration that seeks to optimize the prevention of Adverse Childhood Experiences by actively promoting Protective Factors within the community context, and through parent-child interactions.
-The end goal is to move the needle on the 8 Community Well-Being Indicators.
+The end goal is to have all families and their communities thrive.

-Commitment by government institutions, nonprofit service providers, health care professionals, faith-based organizations, educators and – most importantly – the population being served to work together to improve the community well-being within their community.
-At Nebraska Children, we build community-owned collaboration using the Collective Impact process.
+Commitment by government institutions, nonprofit service providers, health care professionals, faith-based organizations, educators and – most importantly – children, young people, and families to work together to improve their community's well-being.
+At Nebraska Children, we support community-owned collaboration using the Collective Impact process.

 Adverse Childhood Experiences (ACEs)

 ACEs are encounters that create a high risk to a child’s physical, mental, emotional and relational health in the short term and into adulthood.
-Preventing ACEs for children at the highest risk can help avoid these dangerous and costly outcomes.
-Accoring to the Nebraska Pregnancy Risk Assessment Monitoring System (PRAMS) data for 2011, 44% of Nebraska children experience at least one ACE.
+Preventing ACEs for children can help avoid these dangerous and costly outcomes.
+According to ACEs Connection, in 2018 19.9% of children had 2 or more ACEs.
+Click here for more information.

 The community context is the setting in which all community well-being efforts will occur.
 It refers to the community norms that influence parenting, the openness of parents to seek out help, and the social acceptability of offering parenting help.
 In a CWB Community, optimizing this community context is a critical part of a successful strategy.

 Community Prevention System